podonoghue/Jim_Williams_Pulse_Generator/README.md

 **Please refer to the Application notes provided.**

 I had no problems with the boards I constructed but I have had reports of the circuit not working.
 The 2N2369 transistors appears to be no longer available.
 I have no experience with using the circuit with 2N2369A or BSX20 devices.
+Ihave a report that is does not work with these devices likely due to insufficient voltage to breakdown.

 This module produces a pulse with a very fast rise time.
 Its main use is for testing oscilloscope rise-time and hence estimating bandwidth.